 - Duties of the Vice-Chair.
 The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
 The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws.

 The Secretary-Treasurer shall have responsibility for all funds in the custody of, or placed at the disposal of, the Section and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society.
-The Chair shall be authorized to make appropriate disbursements during times that the Secretary-Treasurer is unable to do so.
-Financial records shall be kept on an annual basis (July 1 through June 30), consistent with the fiscal policies of the Society.
+The Chair shall be authorized to make appropriate disbursements during times that the Secretary- Treasurer is unable to do so.
+Financial records shall be kept on an annual basis, consistent with the fiscal policies of the Society.
 The Secretary-Treasurer shall present a report of the Section finances at each meeting of the Executive Committee and each Business Session of the Section.

-- Duties of the Section Advisor to Council.
-The Section Advisor to Council shall serve as liaison between the Council of the Society and the Executive Committee of the Section.
-Following each Council meeting, the Advisor shall report to the Chair and the Secretary-Treasurer regarding Council actions that affect the status and operations of the Section.
+- Duties of the Section Council Liaison.
+The Section Council Liaison shall serve as liaison between the Section Council Representative and the Executive Committee of the Section.
+Following each Council meeting, the Liaison shall report to the Chair and the Secretary- Treasurer regarding Council actions that affect the status and operations of the Section.
 Reports shall be made to the Executive Committee during the meetings of that Committee and at such other times as may be requested by the Chair.

 - Qualifications.
-Officers, Section Advisor to Council, and Members-at-Large of the Executive Committee must be members of the Section.
+Officers, Section Council Liaison, and Members-at- Large of the Executive Committee must be members of the Section.

-- Nomination and Election of the Vice-Chair, Secretary-Treasurer, Advisor to the Council, and Executive Committee Members.
-Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair and for each open Members-at-Large position on the Executive Committee.
-The Nominating Committee shall make every reasonable effort to propose a slate of nominees such that there will be representation from the small colleges as well as from the larger institutions, compliance with Article V.2 as regards student nominees, a reasonable balance in representation from the four states, and such that the terms of no more than three Members-at-Large end simultaneously.
-During the final year of the terms of the current Secretary-Treasurer and the Section Advisor to the Council, the Nominating Committee shall nominate at least one candidate for each of these positions.
+- Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members.
+Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair and for each open Members-at- Large position on the Executive Committee.
+The Nominating Committee shall make every reasonable effort to propose a slate of nominees such that there will be representation from the small colleges as well as from the larger institutions, compliance with Article V.2 as regards student nominees, a reasonable balance in representation from the four states, and such that the terms of no more than three Members-at- Large end simultaneously.
+During the final year of the terms of the current Secretary-Treasurer, the Nominating Committee shall nominate at least one candidate.
 The Nominating Committee shall notify the Secretary-Treasurer of the slate of nominees not later than sixty days before the Annual Meeting, except under extraordinary circumstances.

 The Secretary-Treasurer shall make known to the membership the vacancies that will be filled by upcoming elections, solicit suggestions for nominees, and announce opportunity for nominations from the membership.

-- Selection of a Section Advisor to Council.
-During its final meeting of the calendar year, the Executive Committee shall elect, or re-elect, a member of the Section to serve as Section Advisor to Council for the calendar year following his or her election.
+- Selection of a Section Council Liaison.
+During its final meeting of the calendar year, the Executive Committee shall elect, or re-elect, a member of the Section to serve as Section Council Liaison for the calendar year following his or her election.

 - Official Year.
 The official year shall extend from the close of the Annual Meeting to the close of the Annual Meeting of the succeeding calendar year.